 How to Read a Standard Electric Meter

-Reading a standard electric meter to give your energy supplier a meter reading is a fairly straightforward job.
+Reading a standard electric meter to give your energy supplier a meter reading is a straightforward job.
 All you have to do is provide your supplier with the numbers in black or on a black surround, reading them from left to right.

 You may also notice that there are numbers in red or on a red background.
 These are effectively decimals and can be safely ignored as your supplier is only interested in the whole numbers.